Opportunities to volunteer from home are growing big time. Let me show you 5 ways to touch someone's life from the comfort of your couch.

 But I'm here to tell you that it's entirely possible to volunteer from home!

-Here are 5 volunteer from home opportunities you can complete.
+Here are 5 volunteer from home opportunities you can complete from the comfort of your couch.

 Charity Project #1: Bring Cheer to People with Illnesses